What is Drawback? D

 - you further manufacture or use imported goods in a limited manner (e.g., minor processing operations) to produce other goods for export.

-Under NAFTA, the duty paid to CBSA for imported components used in manufacturing of a finished item is compared to the duty paid to U.S. Customs and Border Protection on the finished item entering the U.S., with the lesser amount being refunded.
+Under USMCA, the duty paid to CBSA for imported components used in manufacturing of a finished item is compared to the duty paid to U.S. Customs and Border Protection on the finished item entering the U.S., with the lesser amount being refunded.